tern-tools/tern/README.md

 *WARNING*: The CLI has changed since the last release.
 Visit [Tern's PyPI project page](https://pypi.org/project/tern/) to find the correct CLI options or just run `tern -h`.

 Tern creates a report containing the Bill of Materials (BoM) of a container image, including notes about how it collects this information, and files for which it has no information about.
-Currently, Tern supports only containers built using Docker.
-This is the most ubiquitous type of container image that exists so the project started with a focus on those.
+Currently, Tern supports containers only built using Docker using image manifest version 2, schema 2.
+Docker image manifest version 2, schema 1 has been [deprecated](https://docs.docker.com/registry/spec/deprecated-schema-v1/) by Docker.
+Tern will support container images created using Docker version 19.03.0 or later.
+Docker is the most ubiquitous type of container image that exists so the project started with a focus on those.
 However, it is architected to support other images that closely follow the [OCI image spec](https://github.com/opencontainers/image-spec/blob/master/spec.md).

 ## Generating a BoM report for a Docker image<a name="bom-for-docker-image">
 If you have a Docker image pulled locally and want to inspect it